 - Several charitable giving tools were left untouched by the new tax law and remain attractive gift planning options:

-- Gifts of stock and real estate – with the stock market at or near all-time highs, the opportunity to give appreciated stock or real estate to a charitable giving fund at the Community Foundation is a tax-wise option.
+- Gifts of stock and real estate – with the strong stock market, the opportunity to give appreciated stock or real estate to a charitable giving fund at the Community Foundation is a tax-wise option.

 Please reach out to our team of charitable giving experts at the Community Foundation to learn more about how we can assist in developing tax-wise charitable giving strategies to support philanthropy now, and for generations to come.
 We’re simply better together.